The Cyrillic script won’t be so scary after you get to know it. Here’s how to pronounce the 33 letters...

 Examples of Old Persian have been found in what is now Iran, Romania, Armenia, Bahrain, Iraq, Turkey and Egypt.
 However, the most important attestation by far is the Behistun Inscription which is a multilingual inscription that was crucial to the decipherment of cuneiform script because it includes three versions of the same text, written in Old Persian, Elamite, and Babylonian (a variety of Akkadian).

-Tamil (over 2500 years old) – oldest living language in India
+Tamil – the oldest language in the world?

 First attested: widely debated; proposals range between 5320 BC and the 8th century CE